domenique/tripled-framework/README.md

 ```

-The following configuration annotations should be used if you which to automatically register spring services as eventHandlers.
+The following configuration annotations should be used if you which to automatically register spring services as handlers.
 ```java
 @EnableEventHandlerSupport(basePackage = "eu.tripledframework.demo")
 public class EventBusDemoApplication {